1 Ranked Children’s Hospital by U.S. News & World Report

 Boston Children’s Hospital has a long history of caring for children with brain and nervous system disorders.
-Clinicians in our Department of Neurology and Department of Neurosurgery, Division of Genetics and Genomics are international leaders in understanding and treating rare conditions like microcephaly.
+Clinicians in our Department of Neurology, Department of Neurosurgery, Division of Genetics and Genomics are international leaders in understanding and treating rare conditions like microcephaly.
 Our Fetal-Neonatal Neurology Program and Brain Development and Genetics Clinic also specializes in diagnosing, studying and managing microcephaly.

 Our care also has a research component.
 Physicians and scientists in our Brain Development and Genetics Clinic are working hard to understand how and why microcephaly develops, in hopes of one day introducing new therapies.
 The clinic is actively enrolling patients to understand the effects of different genetic mutations that cause microcephaly.